 News, views and advice delivered to your inbox every Friday.
 Covering producer case studies, industry news, market updates, on-farm tools and more, this e-newsletter is your one-stop shop for the latest in the red meat industry.

-Coccidia is a protozoal parasite living in the small and large intestine of ruminants and have the potential to cause disease under certain conditions.
-Coccidiosis (black scours) is the disease caused by coccidian infection.
+Coccidia are protozoal parasites (Eimeria species) living in the small and large intestinal walls of animalswith the potential to cause disease under certain conditions.
+They are host-specific, which means that poultry coccidia do not infect ruminants, and cattle coccidia are different from those which infect sheep and goats.
+Coccidiosis is the disease caused by coccidian infestation.

-Coccidiosis is most common in young animals, but can also occur in older animals during periods of stress.
+Coccidiosis is most common in young animals that have not yet become immune, but can also occur in older animals in conditions of over-crowding, or during periods of stress.

 Conditions under which coccidiosis is likely to occur